 What you can do to reduce your fees

-If you fail to supply all the information required by Safe Food within the first 30 days of your application, then it will be refused, and you will lose your application fee ($162.10 in 2019).
+If you fail to supply all the information required by Safe Food within the first 30 days of your application, it will be refused and you will lose your application fee ($175.89 in 2023).